fenago/data-science/lab_guides/Lab_10.md

 ```
 3.0
 ```

-The median value for this column is 3, which is quite different from the mean (`9.55`) we found earlier.
-This tells us that there are some outliers in this dataset and we will have to decide on how to handle them after we\'ve done more investigation (this will be covered in *Lab 11*, *Data Preparation*).

 We can also evaluate the spread of this column (how much the data points vary from the central point).
 A common measure of spread is the standard